-Students whose native language is not English must have a command of oral and written English adequate for graduate work.
-All applicants to a graduate program at UNO whose native language is not English must present a score on the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or the Pearson Test of English (PTE).
+All applicants to Graduate Studies at UNO whose language of nurture is not English must present a score on the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), the Pearson Test of English (PTE), or Duolingo.

 - GRE - 6420